 David Suzuki and foundation staff to mentor winners, help develop the next generation of science communicators

-VANCOUVER — The David Suzuki Foundation has awarded $50,000 one-year David Suzuki Fellowships to three leading Canadian scholars, who will spend 2018-19 studying climate change solutions.
+VANCOUVER — The David Suzuki Foundation Fellowship program has awarded $50,000 one-year fellowships to three leading Canadian scholars, who will spend 2018-19 studying climate change solutions.

 The winners are: